Anti-Bolshevik League incident

 The Anti-Bolshevik League incident, or AB League Incident (AB tuan shijian, AB 团事件), was a period of political purge in the territory of a Chinese Communist revolutionary base in Jiangxi province.
 Mao Zedong accused his political rivals of belonging to the Kuomintang intelligence agency "Anti-Bolshevik League".
 Mao's political purge resulted in killings at Futian and elsewhere, and the trial and execution of Red Army officers and soldiers.

+The campaign was characterised by summary executions, torture and mass arrests.

+The purges are widely considered a key step in Mao's consolidating of political and personal power within the Party.

-Origins
+Background and Origins

-One account says that in December 1926, the Kuomintang in Jiangxi created a counter-intelligence organization, known as Anti-Bolshevik League, to deal with the Communist Party of China and emergent state of civil war.
+One account says that in December 1926, the Kuomintang in Jiangxi created a counter-intelligence organization, known as Anti-Bolshevik League, to deal with the Chinese Communist Party (CCP) and emergent state of civil war.
 The league supposedly consisted of handful of people and was dissolved following the April Second Uprising of 1927 in Nanchang.

-A very different account is given in China's Red Army Marches, a strongly pro-Communist account by US author and journalist Agnes Smedley.
-The issue remains controversial.

-Background

-The purge occurred as a result of tensions between Mao's Red Army and other local communist forces.
-Under the Jiangxi Soviet government (formally established in November 1931), Mao started a political purge against the Jiangxi Action Committee, accusing its members of belonging to the Anti-Bolshevik League and having "liquidationist" tendencies.
-In response, 120 members of the JAC were arrested, and 17 executed.